Youssouf Koné (footballer, born 1995): Club career

 Koné is a youth team graduate from Lille.
 He made his Ligue 1 debut on 2 March 2014 in a 3–2 away win over Ajaccio.
 His second appearance came on 12 April 2014, a league game against Valenciennes.

 Koné spent the first half of the 2017–18 season at Ligue 2 side Reims on loan after being loaned out by Head Coach Marcelo Bielsa.
 The full-season loan contract was terminated early when he suffered a cruciate ligament injury.

 Following the departures of both Fodé Ballo-Touré to Monaco and Hamza Mendyl to Schalke 04, Koné established himself as first-choice left-back under Galtier post-Christmas In Lille's excellent 2018–19 campaign, finishing second to Paris Saint-Germain.

 On 3 July 2019, he signed a contract with Lyon.
 The fee was estimated at €9 million.
 On 29 September of the following year, after just 11 league appearances, he was loaned to La Liga side Elche for one year.
 On 1 February 2021, Elche and Lyon, agreed to terminate the loan of Koné, due to a lack of playing time.
 On the same day, Koné was loaned to Turkish club Hatayspor.

 On 30 August 2022, Lyon announced Koné's loan to Ajaccio for the 2022–23 season.

+On 28 August 2023, Koné terminated his contract with Lyon following a mutual consent, and joined Molenbeek on a 1-year contract.

+On 9 September 2024, Koné signed a 1-year contract, with JS Kabylie.
+On 11 March 2025, he was released by JSK.

 International career

-Koné debuted for the Mali national team in a 2017 Africa Cup of Nations qualification match against Benin on 6 September 2016.
+Koné debuted for the Mali national team in a 2017 Africa Cup of Nations qualification match against Benin on 6 September 2015.

-Career statistics
+He then competes with his country twice in the Africa Cup of Nations in 2017 and 2019.